-The use of the temperature sensor allows to the UPS control logic to regulate the battery voltage value in function of the its working temperature.
+The use of the temperature sensor allows the UPS control logic to regulate the load voltage values and keep the battery working temperature constant.

 It is necessary to use the specific kit supplied by the manufacturer only: any uses which do not comply with the specifications may cause malfunctioning or breakage to the appliance.